 Evaluators assigned lower status to female CEOs as well as to female trainees when they expressed anger.

 Men who expressed anger in a professional context were conferred higher status than men who expressed sadness.

 Likewise, women who expressed anger and sadness were rated less effective than women who shared no emotion, according to Kristi Lewis Tyran of Western Washington University.

 Evaluators judged men’s angry reactions more generously, attributing these emotional expressions to understandable external circumstances, such as having external pressure and demands.

-This differential judgment of anger by men and women suggests that women who do not regulate their emotional expressions are more harshly evaluated because their behaviors deviate from expected societal, gender, and cultural norms.
+These differing judgments of emotional expression by women suggests that women’s anger is more harshly evaluated because their behaviors deviate from expected societal, gender, and cultural norms.

 -*What impacts and consequences have you observed for women and men who express anger at work?

 - Expressing Anger at Work: Power Tactic or Career-Limiting Strategy?

 - Negotiation Drama: Strategic Umbrage, Line-Crossing Illusion and Assertiveness Biases